tgblackburn/ptarmigan/docs/input.md

 * `gamma_min` (required if `bremsstrahlung_source` is `true`): lower bound for the bremsstrahlung energy spectrum.
 * `radius`: if a single value is specified, the beam is given a cylindrically symmetric Gaussian charge distribution, with specified standard deviation in radius (metres).
 The distribution is set explicitly if a tuple of `[radius, dstr]` is given. `dstr` may be either `normally_distributed` (the default) or `uniformly_distributed`.
 In the latter case, `radius` specifies the maximum, rather than the standard deviation.
 * `length` (optional, default = `0.0`): standard deviation of the (Gaussian) charge distribution along the beam propagation axis (metres)
+* `energy_chirp` (optional, default = `0.0`): if specified, introduces a correlation of the requested magnitude between the particle's energy and its longitudinal offset from the beam centroid.
+A positive chirp means that the head of the beam (which hits the laser first) has higher energy than the tail.
+The specified value must be between -1 and +1.
 * `collision_angle` (optional, default = `0.0`): angle between beam momentum and laser axis in radians, with zero being perfectly counterpropagating; the constant `degree` is provided for convenience.
 * `rms_divergence` (optional, default = `0.0`): if specified, the angles between particle initial momenta and the beam propagation axis are normally distributed, with given standard deviation.
 * `offset` (optional, default = `[0.0, 0.0, 0.0]`): introduces an alignment error between the particle beam and the laser pulse, as defined by the location of the beam centroid at the time when the peak of the laser pulse passes through focus.
-The offsets are defined with respect to the beam coordinate system, where `z` points along the propagation direction.
+The offsets are defined with respect to the beam propagation axis: the first two components are perpendicular to this axis and the third is parallel to it.
-(The laser propagates in the `x`-`z` plane, towards negative `z` if the collision angle is zero.)
+For example, if the offset is `[0.0, 0.0, delta]` and the collision angle is `0.0`, the peak of the laser reaches the focal plane before the beam centroid does; the collision, while perfectly aligned in the perpendicular directions, is delayed by time `delta/(2c)`.

 ## output